Andrew Vaughn Player Props: White Sox vs. Dodgers

 Dodgers Pitching Rankings

-- The 8.7 strikeouts per nine innings put together by the Dodgers pitching staff ranks 14th in the league.
+- The 8.6 strikeouts per nine innings put together by the Dodgers pitching staff ranks 19th in MLB.

-- The Dodgers have a 4.45 team ERA that ranks 19th across all MLB pitching staffs.
+- The Dodgers have the 21st-ranked team ERA among all MLB pitching staffs (4.50).

-- The Dodgers rank 21st in baseball in home runs allowed (81 total, 1.2 per game).
+- Dodgers pitchers combine to rank 21st in baseball in home runs given up (84 total, 1.2 per game).

+- Grove gets the start for the Dodgers, his sixth of the season.
+He is 0-2 with an 8.28 ERA and 23 strikeouts in 25 2/3 innings pitched.

-- In his last appearance on Thursday, the lefty went seven scoreless innings against the Cincinnati Reds while surrendering five hits.
+- In his most recent appearance -- in relief on Friday -- the righty tossed four innings against the Philadelphia Phillies, allowing four earned runs while surrendering seven hits.

+- In six games this season, the 26-year-old has put up an ERA of 8.28, with 8.3 strikeouts per nine innings.
+Opponents are batting .305 against him.

 © 2023 Data Skrive.
 All rights reserved.